Back to homepage

 Using the Widgets

-For your convenience, Rivercast includes a "Today Widget" for iOS, and "Home Screen Widget" for Android.
-Rivercast's widget can show up to your first eight favorite locations (don't forget you can change the order of your favorites in Rivercast's Favorites screen).
-The widget is not color coded like the Rivercast Favorites screen, but will show a ⚠ symbol by any locations which are at or above designated flood or action stages.
+Rivercast includes widgets for iOS and Android.
+Rivercast's widgets can show up to your first eight favorite locations (don't forget you can change the order of your favorites in Rivercast's Favorites screen).
+The widgets are not color coded like the Rivercast Favorites screen, but will show a ⚠ symbol next to any locations which are at or above designated flood or action stages.
 You can go straight to the hydrograph in Rivercast by simply tapping the reading.

 Using Notification Alerts